 The Towers of San Gimignano – Medieval Frenzy or Architectural Genius?

 You simply cannot help it but notice them.
 Approaching San Gimignano is quite exciting – you immediately see the town perched on a hill and the skyline with the medieval skyscrapers.
-They call San Gimignano the city of towers and indeed there are 14 medieval towers in this small town in Tuscany (Italy).
+They call San Gimignano the city of beautiful towers and indeed there are 14 medieval towers in this small town in Tuscany (Italy).
 The towers of San Gimignano together with the whole historic centre are proclaimed a UNESCO World Heritage Site.

 Read more: Are you planning your Tuscan holiday?
 Then check out another beautiful hilltop town – Volterra!
 And add for sure a day visit to Florence on your itinerary.